Condroz: History

 Very little is known of the Roman era Condrusi, after whom the region was originally named.
 Julius Caesar described them and the Segni as living between the Eburones, to their north, and the Treviri, who lived to their south in the area of what is now Arlon, Luxembourg and the Moselle region in modern Germany and France.

 From the fragmentary evidence it is known that citizens of the pagus or country of the Condrusi lived within the larger civitas of the Tungri, the Civitas Tungrorum, which had its capital in Tongeren.
 They fought in the Roman military and could earn Roman citizenship.

 In medieval records, the Pagus Condrustis or Condrustensis started to appear again from 747, in an area consistent with the old country of the Condrusi mentioned by Caesar.
 For the Christian church, Condroz was part of the Bishopric of Liège, which managed a region corresponding to the old Roman Civitas Tungrorum, though the capital had now moved from Tongeren to Liège.

-Unlike today, the medieval Condroz did not extend west over the Meuse river, into what is now the Belgian region Entre-Sambre-et-Meuse (fr), because this was part of the medieval Lommegau (de) or Pagus Lomacensis.
+Unlike today, the medieval Condroz did not extend west over the Meuse river, into what is now the Belgian region Entre-Sambre-et-Meuse, because this was part of the medieval Lommegau or Pagus Lomacensis.

 To the south, the Famenne region, which is today considered distinct from the Condroz, was originally a part of the Condroz.
 South of the Famenne region is and was rougher and more wooded terrain of the Ardennes, which today stretches into France and Luxembourg.
 In 839, the Carolingian Emperor Louis the Pious granted the "county" of Condroz and the county of the Ardennes to his son Louis the German, effectively making the Meuse the boundary between the eastern and western Frankish kingdoms.
 (This is the only time the Condroz was described as a county like this.)

 To the east, the medieval Condroz stretched over the Ourthe.
 In 870 this area was specifically described in the Treaty of Meerssen, when the Condroz was allocated for some decades to the kingdom of the western Franks (from which France evolved).

 As a church jurisdiction under Liège, already in about 800 the Pagus Condrustinsus was mentioned as one of only four divisions of the bishopric, along with Lomme, the Ardennes, and the Hesbaye.
 By 1497 the medieval jurisdictions, which were reformed in 1559, an archdeaconry of the Famenne had been created from the southern part (together with the Chimay deanery from the Lomme pagus west of the Meuse).
 In at least two significant ways, the late medieval archdeaconry did not correspond to the Condroz in any geographical sense.